CelsoTavares/pokedex/README.md

 # Pokedex

-Consuming api pokeapi, the name, types and images were obtained by the api.
+Consuming pokeapi api with vite and react.js, the names, types and images were obtained through the api.

 ## Table of contents